salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 -  You have to edit every post/page manually and edit the permalink.
 -  If you Uninstall this plugin.
 Your post will back to the default permalink.

+== Free Plugin Support ==

-If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention WP Permalink Manager
+-  If you need any custom modifications or for any other queries, feedback if you simply want to get in touch with us please use our <a href="https://kingscrestglobal.com/contact/">contact form.</a>

 == Privacy Policy ==

 > This plugin does not collect any user Information
 > If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention WP Permalink Manager

+== Screenshots ==
+1. screenshot-1.png

 == Filters ==